git-town/git-town/website/src/commands/rename.md

-# git town rename-branch
+# git town rename

-> _git town rename-branch [--force] [old-name] &lt;new-name&gt;_
+> _git town rename [--force] [old-name] &lt;new-name&gt;_

-The _rename-branch_ command changes the name of the current branch in the local and origin repository.
+The _rename_ command changes the name of the current branch in the local and origin repository.
 It requires the branch to be in sync with its tracking branch to avoid data loss.
 It also updates the proposals for the branch being renamed, as well as proposals of its child branches into the branch being renamed.

 Please be aware that most code hosting platforms are unable to update the head branch (aka source branch) of proposals.
 If you rename a branch that already has